HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/networking/new-hpovqosconfig.md

 ### -TrafficClassifiers &lt;ArrayList&gt;

-A collection of traffic classes created using the `New-HPOVQosTrafficClass`.
+A collection of traffic classes created using the New-HPOVQosTrafficClass.

 | Aliases | None |
 | :--- | :--- |